behrica/clj-py-R-template/README.md

-# Libpython-clj + ClojisR  clj-template
+# Clojure polyglot  clj-template

-This template is the easiest way to use R + python from Clojure.
+This template is the easiest way to use R, python and Julia from Clojure.

 In the world of Java / Clojure Docker is not that common, because on the JVM platform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.

-This situation changes, the moment we add R / python into our stack, because both might have operating system dependencies in their packages.
+This situation changes, the moment we add R / python or Julia into our stack, because both might have operating system dependencies in their packages.

 Then Docker can be very helpfull to get started quickly and work in a reproducible manner.